lewagon/challengify/doc/README_iterate.md

 by essence versioned files are distributed to a single challenge version:
 - annotating the content with version tags or meta tags works but does not make sense
-- annotating the content with challengify tags works and makes sense
+- annotating the content with challengify tags works and makes sense if necessary

 with the following configuration: